Yes, I'm aware of all the latest "studies"

 This is a very expensive surgery for breeders to provide to their puppy people.

-We put our pup's health and welfare first, so this is why we are doing this procedure
+We put our pup's health and welfare first, so this is why we have done spay/neuter

-before our pups leave our home, (when and if possible by our experienced Vet)
+before our pups left our home, (when and if possible by our experienced Vet)

 Please make sure to go to the bottom of this page to view video of pups just out of surgery